Esri/participatory-planning/README.md

 ## Disclaimer

 This demo application is for illustrative purposes only and it is not maintained.
+The area in Dumbo, Brooklyn NY used in the application is a fictional redevelopment area.
 There is no support available for deployment or development of the application.

 ## Contributing